Wednesday, December 16, 2020

 Want to read it?
 There is an old Titan books collection out there, but it's also in Case Files 34.

-Next, a recent epic that made a real splash in the pages of 2000AD, complete with meta-twist - but sadly it's a story that isn't quite so fun on a re-read.
+Next, a recent epic that made a real splash in the pages of 2000AD as it came out week by week, complete with meta-twist - but sadly it's a story that isn't quite so fun on a re-read.

 Epic 30: Trifecta Progs 1804-1812